stevesarmiento/solana-ui-component/README.md

   attributes and considerations for keyboard navigation.
 - **Customizable:** Offers extensive customization options through props and Tailwind CSS.
+- **Composable:** Modular architecture with separate components for rows, headers, toolbars, and more.
 - **Modern Stack:** Leverages TanStack Table (v8) for powerful headless UI logic, React for declarative UI, TypeScript for type safety, and Tailwind CSS for styling.

-## Live Demo Link

-[Link to Deployed Storybook Here - e.g., GitHub Pages, Chromatic]

 ## Features List

 - **Client-side Pagination:**
   - Page size selection
   - "Go to page" input
-  - First/Last/Next/Previous page controls
+  - First/Last/Next/Previous page controls with intuitive chevron icons
-- **Client-side Sorting:** Single-column sorting (ascending/descending).
+- **Client-side Sorting:** Single-column sorting (ascending/descending) with visual indicators.
-- **Global Text Filtering:** Search across all visible columns.
+- **Global Text Filtering:** Search across all visible columns with a clean search input.
-- **Column Visibility Toggle:** Allow users to show or hide individual columns.
+- **Column Visibility Toggle:** Allow users to show or hide individual columns via dropdown.
+- **Row Actions:** Configurable dropdown menu for common row actions (view, edit, delete).
 - **Customizable Cell and Header Rendering:** Full control over how cells and headers are rendered, thanks to TanStack Table's `ColumnDef`.
-- **Loading and Empty States:** Clear visual feedback for data loading and when no data is available.
+- **Loading and Empty States:** Clear visual feedback with skeleton loading states.
 - **Type-Safe:** Built with TypeScript, ensuring robust and maintainable code.
 - **Styled with Tailwind CSS:** Easily customize the appearance using utility classes or by extending your project's Tailwind configuration.